Change management communication: how to improve it, and what to keep in mind?

 Awareness

 Some may not see the problem or the need for change.
 Therefore, we must inform and convince them why the changes are necessary.
+Targeted change management communication can illuminate the risks of inaction and build a compelling case for participation and commitment.

 For example, we might say, “Currently, our old program works too slowly and inaccurately, causing everyone to waste time and make a lot of mistakes.”
+Remember!
+Clear communication of the problem lays the groundwork for subsequent change efforts.

 We argument wht the change is needed.
 We present facts and state the problem.
 We show consequences by explaining what will happen if we don’t implement the change.